String and dilaton equations for counting lattice points in the moduli space of curves: Background

 It is symmetric in $w$ and $z$.
-We will call $B(w,z)$ the {\em Bergmann Kernel}, following \cite{EOrInv}.
+The bidifferential $B(w,z)$ is called the {\em Bergmann Kernel} in \cite{EOrInv} following \cite{TyuPer}.
 It is called the fundamental normalised differential of the second kind on $C$ in \cite{FayThe}.
-Recall that a differential is {\em normalised} if its $A$-periods vanish and it is of the {\em second kind} if its residues vanish.
+Recall that a meromorphic differential is {\em normalised} if its $A$-periods vanish and it is of the {\em second kind} if its residues vanish.